alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 | 23:00-23:49 | 8.10  |
 {: .centered-table }

-Yep, that's true!
-In fact I do a decent amount of writing *after* 2 AM as well.
+Well, it's very close to true!
+I was an hour early, I'm most productive between midnight and 3 AM.

-I'm more impressed that I've written during literally every hour of the day.
+The more impressive (and scary) thing is that I've written during literally every hour of the day.
+Who's even awake at 5 AM?
+And given that I have 1.67 hours of writing at that time, I must have done it *at least twice*.
+I never claimed to be good at managing my time.

-Here's that table in bar graph form.

-ADD GRAPH

-Time Spent on Specific Posts
+Time Spent Per Post
 -------------------------------------------------------------------------------

+My time tracker data doesn't store the post I was writing at the time.
+However, thanks to the magic of Git, I can reconstruct what post I was writing on a given day.

-This blog is a Github Pages blog.
-Every change to this blog has a Git commit, with timestamp.
-By cross-referencing these timestamps with my time tracker data, I can figure out how long I've spent writing each post.
+This blog is a Github Pages blog, so every change to this blog is done through a Git commit, with timestamp.
+First, I exported all commits I've ever made.

-At least, that's the theory.
-The implementation is more complicated.
-I try to keep my Git history structured as a tree.
-Every post is drafted on a separate branch.
-When I want to publish it, I collapse those commits into a single commit that gets added to master `master`, by doing \
-`git merge --squash <branch name>`.
-My first two internships managed their Git repos this way, and the habit stuck.

-For every commit, I can get the list of branches that containts that commit with `git branch --contains <commit hash>`.
-Due to the tree property, a commit is either on one branch (if it is off `master`), or on `master` and every branch that has offshooted from master since then.

-DIAGRAM?

-I ignore all the commits on `master`, and labeling the remaining commits with the branch they're on (which maps one-to-one with the posts I've written.)
+With a few exceptions, the Git history for this blog is structured as a tree.
+EVery post starts by branching off of `master`.
+I work on the draft there, building my site locally to preview how it looks.
+When the post is finished, I go back to `master`, then run `git merge --squash <branch name>`.
+This creates a single commit that's the sum of all changes made in that branch.

+This workflow means that writing-wise, the only meaningful commits are on the offshoot branches.
+These commits lie on exactly one branch, which corresponds to exactly one post.

+My time tracker data doesn't store the post I was writing at the time, but by cross-reference this data with my Git commit timestamps, I can figure out how long I spent writing each post.

-My time tracker data is a list of (start, end) intervals, and none of the intervals intersect.
-Assuming that every commit occurs within one of these intervals, after sorting the intervals and commits, we can assign commits to intervals in linear time.
+Meanwhile, my time tracker data is a list of non-overlapping (start, end) intervals.
+If a commit lies within the interval, it's definitely paired with the same post as that commit.
+Not every interval contains a commit, since I didn't commit my work during every writing session. but I can assign these intervals based on the closest commit.

-Here's the time spent for each post, from most to least, along with the number of words in that post.
+Here's the time spent for each post, from most to least.
+For context, I also include the number of words in that post.

 | &nbsp;&nbsp;Post&nbsp;&nbsp;                | Hours | &nbsp;&nbsp;Word Count&nbsp;&nbsp; |
 |---------------------|-------|------------|